SarahZimmermann-Schmutzler/baby-tools-shop/README.md

-# Containerize an application on a VM using the example of a web shop: BabyStore
+# Containerize an application using the example of a web shop: BabyStore

-Here you learn how to put a finished application - a web shop for baby tools -  into a container and publish it on a VM.
+Here you learn **how to put a finished application - a web shop for baby tools -  into a container and publish it on a VM**.
 The base of this project is a **Python** app that is written with the **Django** framework.
 The open source platform **Docker** is used for the containerization process.

 This guide was created as part of my **DevSecOps training** at the Developer Akademie.